These cucumber tea sandwiches are simple to make and will lend an old-fashioned elegance to your next party!

 Doesn’t that little slice of cucumber on bread seem fancy in its simplicity?

-I like to use Pepperidge Farm Very Thin sliced white bread for cucumber sandwiches, but you can use any type of bread, even wheat or pumpernickel.
+Pro Tip: I like to use Pepperidge Farm Very Thin sliced white bread for cucumber tea sandwiches, but you can use any type of bread, even wheat or pumpernickel.

-Most of the time I cut the bread into rounds because I think it’s prettier, but if I’m in a hurry then I just cut off the crusts and cut the bread into squares.
+Pro Tip: If you’re in a hurry then just cut off the crusts and cut the bread into squares.

-So easy and so simple, but these cucumber tea sandwiches will disappear fast at your next party!
+So easy and so simple, but these cucumber sandwiches will disappear fast at your next party!

 - 1 loaf white bread I use thin sliced bread and get 2-3 rounds out of each slice